Brown Environmental Leadership Lab (BELL): Eastern Sierras

 • There is limited space in the dorm rooms: bring only what you need.
 Soft-sided bags are best for fitting in small spaces.
 Reminder: most airlines charge extra for luggage weighing over 50 lbs.

 • Weather can vary significantly.
-Please check the weather in Mammoth Lakes, California (93546), Reno, Nevada (89433) and some of the program field trip sites, such as Tuolumne Meadows (95389) and the Ancient Bristlecone Pine Forest (93514) prior to packing.
-Some evenings during the program may dip into temperatures as low as 40°F (5°C).
+Please check the weather in Mammoth Lakes, California (93546), Reno, Nevada (89433) and some of the program site visits, such as Tuolumne Meadows (95389), prior to packing.
+Some evenings during the program may dip into temperatures as low as 40°F (5°C) and as high as 80°F (27°C).

 • Bring clothing that is easily washable or that you do not mind getting dirty.

 • It is best to dress in layers during BELL.
-For example, you might end up wearing leggings or long pants, rain pants, a T-shirt, a long sleeve shirt, a rain jacket and hiking boots.
-On other days, you may be wearing quick-dry shorts, a T-shirt and a rain jacket.
+For example, you might end up wearing leggings or long pants, a T-shirt, a long sleeve shirt, a fleece jacket and hiking boots with ankle support.
+On other days, you may be wearing quick-dry shorts and a T-shirt.

 • There is no access to laundry facilities during BELL: Eastern Sierras.
 Students should pack enough clothing to last the entire program.